Security at Postman

 Please review our security reporting guidelines and policy.

 Attack prevention and mitigation

-We have incident response policies and procedures to address service availability, integrity, security, privacy, and confidentiality issues.
-As part of our incident response procedures, we have trained our teams to:
+Our company has incident response policies and procedures to help mitigate cyber risks around service availability, integrity, security, privacy, and confidentiality.
+As a result, we train our Postman teams to:

 - Promptly respond to alerts of potential incidents

-- Analyze and assess the extent of the incident
+- Analyze and assess the severity of potential incidents

-- Communicate with relevant internal and external stakeholders, including notifying affected customers to comply with relevant laws and regulations and to meet contractual obligations around breach or incident notifications
+- Communicate with relevant internal and external stakeholders.
+Doing so includes notifying affected customers and meeting contractual obligations around breach or incident notifications.

-- Gather and preserve evidence for investigative efforts
+- Gather and preserve forensic evidence for investigative efforts

-- Conduct and document a postmortem and develop a permanent triage plan
+- Conduct and document a postmortem while developing a permanent triage plan